-These hands on, indoor/outdoor field trips last approximately 2 hours and can be adapted to suit your groups individual needs.
+These hands-on indoor/outdoor field trips last approximately 2 hours and can be adapted to suit your groups individual needs.
+The first hour is a live animal education program, followed by the second hour filled with a hands-on activity.

 The cost is $5/person with a minimum of 29 paying guests.
 Classroom teacher and teaching staff free.